Appdynamics/appdynamics-agent-downloader/README.md

 |`db` | Agent to monitor any combination of DB2, Oracle, SQL Server, Sybase, MySQL, Sybase IQ and PostgreSQL database platforms.
 Linux install |
 |`db-win` | Agent to monitor any combination of DB2, Oracle, SQL Server, Sybase, MySQL, Sybase IQ and PostgreSQL database platforms.
 Windows Install|

-*You may create an issue if you need an agent that is not the list*

 ## Steps: